KrishnaAggarwal2003/Regression-Algorithms-from-Scratch/README.md

 2. **Model Training:**
    - Custom `LinearRegression` class with manual gradient descent.
    - Updates both coefficients and intercept.
-   - Early stopping if cost converges.
+   - Early stopping if the cost converges.

 3. **Evaluation & Visualization:**
    - Calculates MSE, MAE, and R² on the test set.